-4.2 Following-up concerns
+Following-up concerns

 Following any concerns raised by staff, the DSL will assess the information and consider if significant harm has happened or there is a risk that it may happen.
 If the evidence suggests the threshold of significant harm, or risk of significant harm has been reached; or they are not clear if the threshold is met, then the DSL will contact children's social care through the relevant procedure or the police if appropriate.
 If the DSL is not available or there are immediate concerns, the staff member will refer directly to children's social care.
-Remember that anyone can make referrals to the Multi Agency Safeguarding Hub if they consider a child is at immediate or significant harm and the DSL is not available.
+Remember that anyone can make a referral to Children's Social Care or report to the police if they consider a child is at immediate or significant harm and the DSL is not available.
+More detailed guidance for DSLs is contained at SECTION 5I.

-Contact for MASH:
+Contact for relevant agency:

-Portsmouth: 0845 671 0271/023 9268 8793
+Portsmouth Multi-Agency Safeguarding Hub (MASH): 0845 671 0271/023 9268 8793

-Hampshire: 01329 225379/0300 555 1384
+Hampshire Children's Reception Team: 01329 225379/0300 555 1384

-West Sussex: 01403 229900 (0330 222 6664 out of office hours)
+West Sussex Integrated Front Door (IFD): 01403 229900 (0330 222 6664 out of office hours)